-FACTBOX: OPEC still standing among the ruins of former cartels
+Factbox: OPEC still standing among the ruins of former cartels

 * The International Tin Council (ITC), established in the mid-1950s, regulated tin prices through maintaining a buffer stock: buying inventories when prices rose and selling when prices fell.

-* But a sustained period of stable and favourable prices allowed non-signatory countries, particularly Brazil, to ramp up their tin production and flood the market.
-The development of a substitute product, aluminium, which captured market share by becoming more appealing to the beverage can producers, Baffes said.
+* But a sustained period of stable and favorable prices allowed non-signatory countries, particularly Brazil, to ramp up their tin production and flood the market.
+The development of a substitute product, aluminum, which captured market share by becoming more appealing to the beverage can producers, Baffes said.

 * The ITC maintained its buffer policy until it could no longer afford it, and went bankrupt in 1985.